vloebel/team-manager/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-  # Team Manager
+  # Team Builder
   ## Description
-  Command-line application that prompts for information about the manager, employees, and interns on a team and generates a web page showing the team roster.
+  Team Builder is a command-line application that prompts for information about the manager, employees, engineers, and interns on a team and generates a web page containing the team roster.
   ## Table of Contents
    * [Installation](#Installation)
   * [Usage](#Usage)